odoo/documentation/general/odoo_basics/choose_language.rst

 ================================
-Manage Odoo in your own language
+Manage Twenty20 in your own language
 ================================

-Odoo provides you with the option to manage Odoo in different languages, and each user can use Odoo in his own language .
+Twenty20 provides you with the option to manage Twenty20 in different languages, and each user can use Twenty20 in his own language .

 Load your desired language
 ==========================

-The first thing to do is to load your desired language on your Odoo instance.
+The first thing to do is to load your desired language on your Twenty20 instance.

 From the general dashboard click on the **Settings** app; on the top